Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Experiments

 To rigorously assess the universality and robustness of our \name, we have chosen models from each category for empirical testing.
-Additionally, we investigate full-parameter tuning and PEFT methods, which encompasses methods such as Low-Rank Adaptation (LoRA) \cite{hu2022lora} and prefix-tuning \cite{li-liang-2021-prefix}.
-Detailed methodologies are presented in Appendix \ref{app:roberta_result}.
+Additionally, we investigate FT and PEFT (LoRA~\citep{hu2022lora} and prefix~\citep{li-liang-2021-prefix}).
+Detailed experiment settings are presented in Appendix~\ref{appendix_robert}.